Solar System for Homes in Sri Lanka: Size Calculator, Cost & Monthly Savings Guide

 Common Mistakes to Avoid When Installing Solar at Home

-Avoid these mistakes:
+Professional installation ensures optimal results.
+Avoid these common mistakes:

-• Installing wrong system size
+• Installing the wrong system size

 • Using low-quality equipment